learn-co-curriculum/java-mod-2-abstract-classes/README.md

 The classes that we have seen so far have had 3 basic properties:

-1. They had variables (i.e. things that they are or that they have)
+1. They had variables (i.e. things that they are or that they have).
-2. They had actions (i.e. things that they can do)
+2. They had actions (i.e. things that they can do).
-3. They could be instantiated (i.e. we could create variables based on them)
+3. They could be instantiated (i.e. we could create variables based on them).

-The `AnimalRunner` example from the previous section shows us how to instantiate all our sample classes, including the base `Animal` class.
+Now what if we wanted to have a base class, but didn't want anyone to be able to instantiate it?
+Looking back at our `Animal` class, one could imagine that although all animals have some things and behaviors in common, some things or behaviors are specific to an actual type of animal.
+Consider the sound that an animal makes - there is no "generic" sound that is applicable to all animals.

-But what if we both a) still wanted to have a base `Animal` class, but also b) didn't want anyone to be able to instantiate it?
-One could imagine for example that although all animals have some things and behaviors in common, some things or behaviors are specific to an actual type of animal.
-Consider the sound that an animal makes - there is no "generic" sound that is applicable to all animals, so if we wanted to give all our animals the ability to make a sound, but we couldn't implement a "generic" version of the ability on the base `Animal` class, we could make the `Animal` class `abstract`.
+So if we wanted to give all our animals the ability to make a sound, but we couldn't implement a "generic" sound on the parent class, then we could make the `Animal` class `abstract`.

 ## Abstract Class in Java